neilbardos/peakland/README.md

 2. Download and install MyySQL Workbench: [Download Link](http://www.mysql.com/products/workbench/)

 3. Download the zip file of this project.
-Download button located at the lowe right of the page.
+Download button located at the lower right of the page.

 4. Extract the file to C://xampp/htdocs/